0xGingi/Discord-Gameboi/README.md

 * Takes screenshot of emulator every 1 second & whenever a user reacts
 * Emoji reactions for all emulator buttons, including Save/Load State
-* Sends all images to the channel you put in .env
+* Sends all images to the channel you put in .env (Only If using main.py)
+* Use webserver and update discord message with link to image (Only If using main2.py)
-* updates message with images from that channel
+* updates message with images from that channel or link
 ```
 gameboi start - start the emulator
 gameboi stop - stops the emulator